 We offer volunteers ongoing support, guidance and contact with plenty of opportunities to get involved.
 We will do an induction session with you as a new patient representative.
 You will get to know our HSE staff who work with the National Patient Representative Panel.
 There will be on-going contact with our staff by e-mail and telephone.
 We believe in the importance of mentoring and establishing supporting relationships with patient involvement partners.

-You will have one person who will be your point of contact for all concerns and queries.
 We will talk to you and identifying your individual needs and preferences, including access, travel and dietary requirements.
 (What does access mean?)

 Do I get paid for my time

 You won’t get paid but all of your expenses incurred by you as part of their involvement will be reimbursed in line with the HSE Policy for the Reimbursement of Service User Expenses.

 You can read the policy here: Policy for the reimbursement of service user expenses (PDF, size 233 KB, 10 pages)